durgadas311/cpnet-z80/README.md

 To build for the RC2014 with the MT011 adapter with Feathwing WizNET module:

 1. 'cd' into the repository top-level directory
-1. type the command "make HBA=mt011"
+1. type the command "make HBA=mt011" (or make NIC=w550 HBA=mt011")

 Results will be placed in a "bld" subdirectory:
 * CP/NET 1.2 files in "bld/w5500/mt011/bin/cpnet12"
 * CP/NET 3 files in "bld/w5500/mt011/bin/cpnet3".

 ### Virtual CP/NET Device
 A fictitious device for emulators.
+Simple software interface using OUTIR/INIR.

 * make NIC=vcpnet HBA=null